 - Make sure everything is prepared before you start cooking so you can cook everything quickly.
 Heat a dash of flavourless oil in a wok and about ½ cm in a saucepan.
 If you are serving it with rice, the rice should be almost ready when you begin.

-- Add all the vegetables including the ginger, chilli and garlic to the wok.
-Keep stirring.
-They will only take about three minutes.
-Add the soy sauce and the lime juice at the end.
+- Add the soy sauce and the lime juice at the end.

 - Toss the squid in the flour and then add the squid to the saucepan with the oil.
 The squid will only take 1-2 minutes.
 It will puff up a bit and turn white.
 When ready remove it from the pan with a slotted spoon and put on kitchen roll to drain off the excess oil.

-- Serve the squid on top of the vegetables.
+- Serve the squid on top of the stir fried vegetables.